Hellmakima/instagram/devdocs/build_principles.md

 - NoSQL (port 27017)
 - Try to keep it modular, tiny collections
 - Each server has its own collection in a shared database to later be split into separate databases
+- make sure to use transactions for multi query operations.

 ## Frontend